paladin-t/b8/docs/manual.md

 * `ZIP()`: creates an archive object with "zip" algorithms
 * `Archive.OPEN(path, z)`: opens an archive file
-	* `path`: uses the container directory (parent of "content") of a cartridge as lookup root
+	* `path`: uses the container directory (parent of "content") of a disk as lookup root
 	* `z`: true for packing, otherwise unpacking
 * `Archive.CLOSE()`: closes an archive file